Hero (2002 film): Plot

+Hero incorporates multiple (and competing) narratives relating to the planned assassination of Ying Zheng, who will become the first emperor, Qin Shihuang.
+As the narratives develop and the would-be assassin (Nameless) comes closer to his target, who is portrayed in an increasingly sympathetic way, going from a cruel tyrant to a compassionate, strong, and solitary figure.

-In ancient China during the Warring States period, Nameless, a Qin prefect, arrives at the Qin capital city to meet the king of Qin, who has survived multiple attempts on his life by the assassins Long Sky, Flying Snow, and Broken Sword.
-As a result, the king has implemented extreme security measures: no visitors are allowed to approach the king within 100 paces.
-Nameless claims that he has slain the three assassins, and their weapons are displayed before the king, who allows the former to approach within ten paces and tell him his story.
+During the Warring States period, Nameless, a Qin prefect, arrives at the Qin capital city to meet the king, who has survived multiple assassination attempts by Long Sky, Flying Snow, and Broken Sword.
+Implementing tight security, the king forbids visitors from approaching within 100 paces.
+Nameless asserts he has killed the assassins, displaying their weapons.
+Impressed, the king permits Nameless to approach within ten paces to share his story.

-Nameless recounts first killing Sky at a gaming house, before traveling to meet Flying Snow and Broken Sword, who have taken refuge at a calligraphy school in the Zhao state, in a city which was under siege by the Qin army.
-He tells Sword that he is there to commission a calligraphy scroll with the character for "Sword" (劍), secretly seeking to learn Sword's skill through his calligraphy.
-Nameless also learns that Snow and Sword, formerly lovers, have grown distant.
-Once the scroll is complete, Nameless reveals his identity and reveals that Snow and Sky had been together as lovers.
-Saying that Sky was certain Snow would avenge him, Nameless challenges Snow to a duel the next day.
-A heartbroken and angry Sword has sex with his pupil Moon.
-Snow kills Sword in revenge, and Moon as well when she attempts to seek vengeance.
-The next day, Nameless kills an emotionally unstable Snow before the Qin army, and claims her sword.
+Nameless recounts killing Sky at a gaming house before meeting Flying Snow and Broken Sword at a calligraphy school in a city besieged by the Qin army.
+Seeking to learn Sword's skill, he commissions a calligraphy scroll with the character for "Sword" (劍).
+Nameless learns of Snow and Sword's strained relationship.
+Upon completing the scroll, Nameless reveals his identity and the truth about Snow and Sky's relationship.
+He challenges Snow to a duel.

+Meanwhile, a heartbroken and furious Sword engages in a tryst with his pupil, Moon.
+Snow kills Sword in retaliation, and Moon when she seeks vengeance.
+The following day, Nameless slays an emotionally unstable Snow before the Qin army, seizing her sword.

-As the tale concludes, the king expresses disbelief and accuses Nameless of staging the duels with the assassins; he had, in the previous assassination attempt, perceived Sword as an honourable man who would not betray Snow in that manner.
-The king then suggests that what really happened was that the assassins volunteered their lives so that Nameless could gain the king's trust, which would allow Nameless to get close enough to the king to kill him.
+As the story wraps up, the king doubts Nameless, alleging he orchestrated the duels with the assassins.
+During the previous attempt, the king saw Sword as honorable, doubting his betrayal of Snow.
+The king suggests the assassins sacrificed themselves to earn Nameless the king's trust, enabling him to get close and assassinate the king.

-In the king's hypothetical version of the story, Nameless seeks out Snow and Sword after staging the battle with Sky, telling them that he has perfected a technique that allows him to kill any target that is within ten paces.
-Nameless explains that he can use this to kill the king, but to get close enough he must present one of their weapons to the king; he further explains that he only needs to kill one of them in public in order to do this.
-Snow and Sword argue over who should be the one to die, resulting in a short fight in which Snow injures Sword.
-She meets Nameless before the Qin army; the recovering Sword watches helplessly as Snow is defeated.
-Moon later gives Nameless her master's sword, telling him that the swords of Snow and Sword should remain together in death as they had in life.
+In the king's version of the story, Nameless approaches Snow and Sword after staging a battle with Sky.
+He claims to have mastered a technique to kill anyone within ten paces, including the king.
+To get close to the king, Nameless needs to present one of their weapons.
+Snow and Sword argue over who should sacrifice themselves, leading to a brief scuffle where Snow injures Sword.
+Snow faces Nameless before the Qin army, while Sword, still recovering, watches.
+Snow is defeated, and Moon later gives Nameless her master's sword, suggesting that the swords of Snow and Sword should remain united even in death.